Magic-Discord/Midterm/PROCEDURES.md

       >   arrow and select Commit & Push.

 - Alternatively, you can use git to add, commit, and push your changes.
-Make sure you are in your `assn-3-yourusername` folder. `cd` your way there if not.
+Make sure you are in your `Midterm-yourusername` folder. `cd` your way there if not.
   Then type:

   ```bash